MorrellLAB/BAD_Mutations/README.md

 The package downloads all CDS FASTA files from [Phytozome 10](http://phytozome.jgi.doe.gov/) and [Ensembl Plants](http://plants.ensembl.org).
 In order to run the script, you will need a JGI Genomes account.
+As of October 2015, BAD_Muations sources data from 37 genome sequences.
 BAD_Muatations is configured to fetch all Angiosperm CDS sequences, but it is possible to modify the fetching scripts to retrieve other data sets.